 There’s logic to every madness

 When they awake to their artificial intelligence, we start feeling oppressed.
-Think of automated phone numbers introduced to improve customer service – and then think how frustrated it makes you feel when you hold for 20 minutes listening to cheesy music.
+Think of automated phone numbers introduced to improve customer service.
+And then think how frustrated it makes you feel when you hold for 20 minutes listening to cheesy music.

 This is what usually happens in large, developed societies, like Britain, whose goal is to democratise individual rights through impersonal systems: bureaucracy.

 Croatia is a much smaller society.
 Its system works – but it’s awfully slow.
 Like an old car, it has whims known only to its owner.
-Think of them as pressure zones: if you touch the right spot, the system speeds up, and before you know it – it runs smoothly, it actually purrs.
+Think of them as pressure zones: if you touch the right spot, the system speeds up, and before you know it – it runs smoothly.
+It actually purrs.

-Learn the ropes of the Croatian way
+Learn the ropes of the Croatian mentality

 #1 The whole is NOT greater than the sum of its parts